 Static stretching is slow and constant with the end position held for 10-30 seconds.
 A slow and smooth stretch prompts less reaction from stretch receptors and is safe.
 Holding the stretch longer than 10 seconds allows for the muscle spindles to relax and be less sensitive.

-Muscle spindles are found within the fleshy portions of muscles, embedded in so-called extrafusal muscle fibres.
+Muscle Spindles: Muscle spindles are found within the fleshy portions of muscles, embedded in so-called extrafusal muscle fibres.
 Their functions are to send proprioceptive information about the muscle to the central nervous system, and to respond to muscle stretching.